pegasuspect/3D-Bubble-Cloud/README.md

 A jQuery plugin for creating 3D bubble cloud with rotation ability.

 #Installation
 To use it simply download the `BubbleCloud3D.js` file with the `BubbleCloud3D.css` file.
-Then in your html file link to them.
+Then in your html file link to them use:
 ```html
 <script src="js/BubbleCloud3D.js"></script>
 <link rel="stylesheet" href="css/BubbleCloud3D.css">